kbalante/terraform-ecs/README.md

 balancer, a task definition, and an ECS service.

 9. Go to your AWS Console and search for Elastic Container Service.
 You should see your newly provisioned ECS Cluster.
-- inside the cluster, open up the tasks tab and click on the one task there
+- inside the terraform-ecs-cluster, open up the Tasks tab and click on the running task shown
-- under Containers, select the container terraform-ecs-container
+- under Containers, select terraform-ecs-container.
+This will expand the container details
-- copy the extternal link in your browser to test out the container.
+- copy the external link in your browser to test out the container.
 - you should see Hello World!